giornoff/giornoff/README.md

-- 👋 Hi, I’m @giornoff
+- 👋 Hi, I’m @giornoff this is my second account